Naywia/Blumen/README.md

 * Data storage and retrieval: All orders created and invoices generated are stored in a database, making it easy to search for and retrieve previous transactions.

 ## **Installation**
-This is a school project and therefore should not be installed
+This project is not intended for installation as it is a school project, still under development.

 ## **Technologies**
 Language: C#